Hackathon - BitWars

 What you need:

 • GitHub account.
-Fork a client in your favorite language.
+Fork a player in your favorite language.

 Overview - How To Play

 BitWars is a round-based game.
-Every round the game server sends a request with the current game state to your client to pull your array of actions, meaning the next moves you want to play.
+Every round the game server sends an HTTP POST request containing the current game state to your player.
+The response of your player is an array of actions, meaning the next moves you want to play.

 Player

-The player is the client you write and deploy via GitHub.
+The player is the client you write and deploy to the Kubernetes cluster via GitHub.
+You choose and fork a player and implement your strategy there.

 Bits

-All bases you own produce every round a number of Bits according to the level of the base.
-It's your task in the client to come up with a strategy on how to distribute these Bits, either attacking other bases to conquer them or sending them to your own bases to upgrade them.
+Every round all bases you own produce a number of Bits according to the level of the base.
+It's your task in the player to come up with a strategy on how to distribute these Bits, either attacking other bases to conquer them or sending them to your own bases to upgrade them.
 Or you might want to keep them in the base to defend it against incoming attacks.

 In every game there is a fixed number of bases.
 The goal of each game is to conquer all bases.
 When all bases belong to you, you won!
 The bases are spread over a map, so every base has an x, y, and z coordinate.
 Therefore, there is a distance that your Bits need to travel between bases.
-Your player starts out with at least one base.
+Depending on the map, your player starts out with one or more bases.
 If you lose all bases to other players, you lost.

 "bases": [